confluence/python-textbok/python_notes/Python_Basics.rst

 Floating-point numbers (``float`` type) are numbers with a decimal point or an exponent (or both).
 Examples are ``5.0``, ``10.24``, ``0.0``, ``12.`` and ``.3``.
-We can use scientific notation to denote very large or very small floating point numbers, e.g. 3.8 x 10\
+We can use scientific notation to denote very large or very small floating-point numbers, e.g. 3.8 x 10\
 :sup:`15`.
 The first part of the number, 3.8, is the mantissa and 15 is the exponent.
 We can think of the exponent as the number of times we have to move the decimal point to the right to get to the actual